 The Environment Act 1995 sets out requirements for Local Air Quality Management (LAQM) where local authorities must regularly review and assess local air quality in their areas against the objectives.
-The objectives adopted in Scotland for the purpose of Local Air Quality Management are set out in the Air Quality (Scotland) Regulations 2000, the Air Quality (Scotland) Amendment Regulations 2002 and the Air Quality (Scotland) Amendment Regulations 2002 and the Air Quality (Scotland) Amendment Regulations 2016.
+The objectives adopted in Scotland for the purpose of Local Air Quality Management are set out in the Air Quality (Scotland) Regulations 2000, the Air Quality (Scotland) Amendment Regulations 2002 and the Air Quality (Scotland) Amendment Regulations 2016.
 Scotland was the first country in Europe to adopt WHO guideline value for PM2.5 fine particulate matter into legislation in 2016.